 License information was derived automatically

-This horizontal bar chart displays health expenditure (% of GDP) by capital city using the aggregation average, weighted by gdp and is filtered where the region is South America.
+This horizontal bar chart displays population (people) by capital city using the aggregation sum in South America.
+The data is filtered where the date is 2023.
 The data is about countries per year.

 As of 2024, three out of ten Latin American and Caribbean cities with the highest local purchasing power were located in Mexico.
 With an index score of 51.3, people in Querétaro had the highest domestic purchasing power in Mexico.
 In South America, the city with the highest domestic purchasing power for 2024 was Montevideo, scoring 53 index points.